MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 The Holy Grail of metagenomics is to be able to assemble individual microbial genomes from complex community samples.
 However, short-read assemblers fail to reconstruct complete genomes.
 For that reason, binning approaches have been developed to facilitate creation of Metagenome Assembled Genomes (MAGs).

-MAG reconstruction algorithms have to decipher which of the scaffolds generated during  :ref:`Metagenomic Assembly` belong to the same organism (refered to as bin).
+MAG reconstruction algorithms have to decipher which of the scaffolds generated during  :ref:`Metagenomic Assembly` belong to the same organism (referred to as bin).
 While different binning approaches have been described, here we use MetaBAT2_ for MAG reconstruction.
 As shown in the figure below, MetaBAT2_ uses scaffolds' tetranucleotide frequencies and abundances to group scaffolds into bins.

 .. _MetaBAT2: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6662567/